 In Australia, Engineers Australia is the approved accreditation body for engineering education.
 Through its Australian Engineering Accreditation Centre, Engineers Australia evaluates engineering courses against the entry-to-practice competencies for the levels of professional engineer, engineering technologist and engineering associate.

 Australian tertiary education providers can request to have their engineering courses or programs accredited by Engineers Australia.
 This voluntary step enables tertiary institutions to offer a superior, internationally-recognised educational product to students.
-Read the current list of EA-accredited programs.
+Read the current list of accredited programs.

 Engineers Australia applies the criteria set out in the 2019 Accreditation Management System for all accreditations.

 As accreditation is outcomes-based, if an engineering course or program hasn’t yet produced a sufficient number of graduates, it may be granted provisional accreditation.
 This means the program meets the accreditation criteria to the extent possible at the time of the evaluation and will likely receive full accreditation when a representative group of graduates have emerged.

 Education courses or programs must be fully-accredited to be recognised under the international accord agreements.
 Provisionally-accredited programs aren’t recognised.

 Accredited Australian engineering programs are universally-recognised through international accords and mutual recognition agreements.
 These accords and agreements set the international benchmark for education programs and competencies.

 Engineers Australia is a full signatory to all three accords of the International Engineering Alliance.
 These accords cover the three occupational categories:

 - Dublin Accord – Engineering associate.